 Your experience starts here!
 This section will be divided into two parts, Gate Rules and Gate Procedure.
 Reading through this information thoroughly to prepare yourself ahead of time will greatly ameliorate your gate experience, and likely help you understand just why it can take more time than just being checked off a list.

 But first – gate hours!

 *IMPORTANT: These hours will be strictly enforced!
-If you arrive at 10:01pm or 8:59am, or anywhere in between, we will not be able to accommodate your entry until gate is open.*
+If you arrive at 1 minute after close or 1 min prior to open, or anywhere outside of Gate hours, we will not be able to accommodate your entry until gate is open.
+No entry on Sunday*